 Wine lovers know that dining and travel go hand in hand.
-There’s often no better way to take in a city than by taking in the culture through its cuisine, and a particularly exquisite restaurant experience can elevate a fun jaunt to a lifelong memory.
-From a laboratory of gastronomic mad science tucked into a Danish football stadium, to a dining room fit for royalty in a 19th-century Viennese palace, these 11 Wine Spectator Restaurant Award–winning restaurants will invoke your wine wanderlust for their extraordinary settings, championing of local producers and channeling of local flavors into imaginative courses.
+There’s often no better way to take in a city’s culture than through its cuisine, and a particularly exquisite restaurant experience can elevate a fun jaunt to a lifelong memory.
+From a laboratory of gastronomic mad science tucked into a Danish football stadium, to a dining room fit for royalty in a 19th-century Viennese palace, these 12 Wine Spectator Restaurant Award–winning restaurants will stoke your wine wanderlust for their extraordinary settings, deep cellars stocked with rarities, championing of local producers and channeling of local flavors into imaginative courses.

 Do you have a favorite you’d like to see on this list?
 Send your recommendations to email@example.com.
 We want to hear from you!